dfkaye/dfkaye-blog/content/posts/plus-minus-of-tdd.md

 title: "The Plus and Minus of TDD"
 date: 2021-07-19T10:30:55-07:00
 lastmod: 2021-07-19T10:30:55-07:00
-description: "One commenter’s great response to Cedric Beust on the pro's and cons of test-driven development."
+description: "One commenter’s great response to Cedric Beust on the pro's and cons of test-driven development.
+I posted this previously on the Wordpress blog in 2015 (and in a gist in 2013)."
 tags:
 - "Testing"
 - "TDD"